copsTvFan/cops-episode-guide/guide.md

 "Run and Gun"

 - A wanted man makes a break for it with deputies hot on his trail.
+TODO: Add other officers.
-- Police find themselves in a vehicle pursuit when a driver's fears get the better of him.
+- TODO.
+Police find themselves in a vehicle pursuit when a driver's fears get the better of him.
-- A traffic stop exposes a car full of people who have a lot to hide.
+- TODO.
+A traffic stop exposes a car full of people who have a lot to hide.

 ### S30E20